 The Washington State Growth Management Act requires cities to ensure that transportation programs, projects and services needed to serve growth are regionally coordinated, and are in place either when new development occurs or within six years.
-This is done to make sure the city can provide the transportation improvements needed to maintain its adopted level of service standards and so that conditions do not degrade below the standards with the addition of the new households and workers.
+This is done to ensure the city provides transportation improvements for all modes that are needed to maintain the adopted multimodal level of service standard, and so that the performance and capacity of the overall trnsportation system accommodates the planned new households and workers.